SalviaSage/Translingual-Phonetic-Alphabet/README.md

 I created the **TPA** because I found the **IPA** to be too inaccurate, illegible, computer incompatible and inextensive.

-Don't get me wrong, I think the IPA is a great phonetic alphabet.\
-Here is a Wikipedia link to it if you want to learn more:\
-https://en.wikipedia.org/wiki/International_Phonetic_Alphabet

-I wanted to create an alphabet that was more logical, that made more sense, that was more legible, that was more extensive, that was more compatible with computational linguistics and that was completely based on **Unicode** for use in computers.
+I wanted to create an alphabet that was more logical, more legible, more aesthetically pleasing and computer compatible.
+Thus, the TPA is a complete unicode phonetic alphabet that is suitable to be used with computers.

-(The **IPA** has complete representation in **Unicode**.)
+The **IPA** has complete representation in **Unicode**. https://en.wikipedia.org/wiki/International_Phonetic_Alphabet

 **ABOUT:**
 I created this alphabet after having taken a break from the study of phonetics in order to study computer programming.